rashepherd/foldchangeviz/README.md

 cd foldchangeviz
 ```

-3. Install in editable mode with pip:
+3. Install in editable mode with pip (copy and paste this into the command prompt after cloning is complete):

 ```
 pip install -e .